dynamsoft-docs/barcode-reader-docs-js/programming-old/javascript/user-guide/index-v8.8.7.md

 ## Requesting a Trial

-You can request a 30-day free private trial via the [customer portal](https://www.dynamsoft.com/customer/license/trialLicense?utm_source=guide&product=dbr&package=js).
+You can request a 30-day free private trial license via the <a href="https://www.dynamsoft.com/customer/license/trialLicense?utm_source=guide&product=dbr&package=js" target="_blank">Request a Trial License</a> link.
 Or you can [contact our support team](https://www.dynamsoft.com/contact/?utm_source=github) to get a free trial license.

 Since v8.2.5, a free public trial license is used by default if no license is specified.